-The assessment imposed by this district is for a specific benefit conferred directly to the payors that is not provided to those not charged.
+The assessment imposed by this OTMD is for a specific benefit conferred directly to the payors that is not provided to those not charged.
 The specific benefit conferred directly to the payors is an increase in room night sales.
-The specific benefit of an increase in room night sales for assessed lodging businesses will be provided only to lodging businesses paying the district assessment, with marketing and sales programs promoting lodging businesses paying the district assessment.
-The marketing and sales programs will be designed to increase room night sales at each assessed lodging businesses.
-Because they are necessary to provide the marketing and sales programs that specifically benefit the assessed lodging businesses, the administration, collection and contingency services also provide the specific benefit of increased room night sales to the assessed lodging businesses.
+The specific benefit of an increase in room night sales for assessed lodging businesses will be provided only to lodging businesses paying the district assessment, with marketing and sales and visitor services enhancements programs promoting lodging businesses paying the OTMD assessment.
+The marketing and sales and visitor services enhancements programs will be designed to increase room night sales at each assessed lodging businesses.
+Because they are necessary to provide the marketing and sales and visitor services enhancements programs that specifically benefit the assessed lodging businesses, the administration and operations and contingency / reserve services also provide the specific benefit of increased room night sales to the assessed lodging businesses.

-Although the District, in providing specific benefits to payors, may produce incidental benefits to non-paying businesses, the incidental benefit does not preclude the services from being considered a specific benefit.
+Although the OTMD, in providing specific benefits to payors, may produce incidental benefits to non-paying businesses, the incidental benefit does not preclude the services from being considered a specific benefit.
 The legislature has found that, "A specific benefit is not excluded from classification as a 'specific benefit' merely because an indirect benefit to a nonpayor occurs incidentally and without cost to the payor as a consequence of providing the specific benefit to the payor."